aiven/devportal/docs/products/mysql/howto/create-missing-primary-keys.rst

 Create missing primary keys
 ===========================

-Primary keys are important for MySQL replication process, you can find more information :ref:`Replication Overview <myslq-replication-overview>`.
+Primary keys are important :ref:`for MySQL replication process <myslq-replication-overview>`.
 In this article, you can find strategies to create missing primary keys in your Aiven for MySQL service.

 List tables without primary key
 '''''''''''''''''''''''''''''''